heavelock/CPS-docker/README.md

 Image has installed Obspy, Numpy, Scipy, Matplotlib and few more libraries through standard miniconda3 installation.
 You can manage it through standard `conda` command.

-If you prefer to use ZSH over standard bash, I have installed ZSH together with Oh-My-ZSH.
+If you prefer to use ZSH over standard bash, image has installed ZSH together with Oh-My-ZSH.
 Just open terminal and type `zsh` to run it.

 ### Connecting with local resources
 If you want to use some of your local resources you have to use a `-v` option as follows